 - Reference Safety Information (RSI)

-- Summary of Products Characteristics (SPC)
+- Summary of Product Characteristics (SPC)

 - Patient Information Leaflet (PIL)